 ||The full cost of tuition|

 Our goal is to help you avoid the process of searching aimlessly around the Internet for financial aid programs.
-With our app, you can get a personalized list of all University of Miami scholarships you’re eligible for within minutes!
+With , you can get a personalized list of all University of Miami scholarships you’re eligible for within minutes!

 We can help you find programs that come from private funds and companies.
 They offer scholarships for various fields of study—be it engineering, creative writing, or teaching—and focus on specific groups of students, including: